MykalMachon/mykal.codes/website/src/content/posts/ai-is-a-lot-like-candy.md

 ---
 I just read [this article](https://time.com/7295195/ai-chatgpt-google-learning-school/) and the linked [MIT study](https://www.media.mit.edu/publications/your-brain-on-chatgpt/) (TLDR: people "using AI consistently underperformed at neural, linguistic, and behavioral levels" in testing) over my lunch break.
 It confirmed a thought I've been having quite often lately; we should probably think of AI a lot like we think of candy. *A nice sweet treat every once in a while, but not something that should make up the majority of your diet.*&#x20;

 I think this approach is especially important for those of us who's work can easily be augmented or in some cases replaced by existing AI tools: Software Developers, Systems Analysts, Writers, Academics, etc. Eating candy feels really good, but we know why it shouldn't be the majority of our diet.
-In the same way, having an AI write your code feels very productive, but you arguably loss more than you gain.&#x20;
+In the same way, having an AI write your code feels very productive, but the gains are often shallow, and the losses cut deeper than you might realize.

 ## The first hint of my candy addiction